MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy has no effect if the [MicrosoftRootStoreEnabled](#microsoftrootstoreenabled) policy is disabled.

-This policy is planned to be removed in Microsoft Edge version 118.
+This policy was removed in Microsoft Edge version 128.
+Starting with that version, constraints in trust anchors are always enforced.

   #### Supported features: